NVIDIA/spark-rapids/docs/dev/shims.md

 It's among the easiest issues to resolve.
 We define a method in SparkShims trait covering a superset of parameters from all versions and call it
 ```
-ShimLoader.getSparkShims.methodWithDiscrepancies(p_1, ..., p_n)
+SparkShimImpl.methodWithDiscrepancies(p_1, ..., p_n)
 ```
 instead of referencing it directly.
-Shim implementations are in charge of dispatching it further to correct version-dependent methods.
+Shim implementations (SparkShimImpl) are in charge of dispatching it further to correct version-dependent methods.
 Moreover, unlike in the below sections conflicts between versions are easily avoided by using different package or class names for conflicting Shim implementations.